 Early History of the Schole family

-Another 244 words (17 lines of text) covering the years 1275, 1285, 1332, and 1379 are included under the topic Early Schole History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Schole research.
+Another 70 words (5 lines of text) covering the years 1275, 1285, 1332, and 1379 are included under the topic Early Schole History in all our PDF Extended History products and printed products wherever possible.

 Schole Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Schole family name include Scholes, Scholl, Scholles, Schoall, Schoalles, Scole, Scoles, Scoyles, Scoyle, Scayle, Scayles, Schoales and many more.

 Early Notables of the Schole family (pre 1700)